devanshuDesai/withdraw-tool/README.md

 ```

 Here `--count` is a mandatory argument for now to specify how many homeworks
 have been graded so far.
-This is to not confuse the script with homeworks
+This is to not confuse the script with homeworks that have been submitted but not graded.
-that have been submitted but not graded so it becomes difficult to tell if the student submitted the homework or not.
 I am trying to get the code to infer this automatically in a future build.

 This command generates two separate `csv` files:
 1. `slip_days_{x}` includes the number of slip days each student has used.
 2. `missing_{x}` includes the number of consecutive assignments not turned in by the student.

 where {x} is 2 in this example.

 You can also specify custom file paths to the gradebook.